onderwijsin/navigator-data-generator/README.md

 - [ ] Assign main location for each organization based on the number of products that use that location

    **NEXT UP**
+- [ ] move helper functions to a utils file
 - [ ] Construct Directus collection schemas based on output types
 - [ ] Consider whether to split products into multiple sub collections (such as `Degrees`).
 Need to analyze the repetitive datapoints where collections might be needed.
 - [ ] Write the Directus seeding script